knobs-dev/indid-documentation/getting-started/indidAPIDetails.md

 In case the user passes to the endpoint only the owner address, the other values are retrieved by the backend from the database according to the user's apiKey (mandatory in the request header).

+The apiKey is also used to check if the user owns the needed amount of compute units, mandatory to perform an account creation.

 The reply of this endpoint call returns to the client an object containing the smart contract wallet address and the transaction hash.

 ### InitCode